 In the above lines, "export" is a Unix command, PATH an environment variable, \$PATH the value of that variable, colon ":" is used as separator between paths.
-The first line updates the PATH variable, the second line sets the added path:

-/Users/LOGNAME/NETGEN\INSTALL/bin to some executable which is contained in directory "bin".
+The line: "export PATH=\$PATH updates the PATH variable and the last line sets the added path: /Users/LOGNAME/NETGEN\INSTALL/bin to some executable which is contained in directory: "bin".
 Add as any many paths as you need.
-Finally, save file .bash\profile and quit TextEdit.
+Finally, save .bash\profile and quit TextEdit.
 The required path settings for the considered software are specified in the installation instructions below.